-If you want to learn how to use the public transport in our city, be sure to check out this article with information on how to use the bus, tram and metro in Rotterdam.
+If you want to learn how to use the public transport in our city, be sure to check out this article with information on how to use public transportation.

 There’s a big chance that you’ll visit Rotterdam on a rainy day.
 Don’t let it spoil your fun!

 One of the things to do on a rainy day in our city, is visiting one of the cinema’s.
 Whether you want to watch the latest blockbuster or an arthouse film and classics, it’s all possible.

 You can visit Cinerama, located at Westblaak, for that old skool movie experience.
 Both the exterior and interior of Cinerama is fantastic.

 Another great option is KINO.
 It’s also possible to have dinner and drinks here, perfect before you go watch that old classic film.